IBM/cloud-native-starter/documentation/SetupMinishift.md

 ### 3. oc

 `oc` is the OpenShift CLI, it is required to interact with the OpenShift (OKD) cluster.
 The Minishift cluster setup we just performed placed a copy of `oc`into the directory `~/.minishift/cache/oc/v3.10.0/xxx`.
-This should have been placed into your PATH temporarily.
+This should have been added to your PATH temporarily.

 Check if it works with